ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 |Which pod do the VLANs need to be in?|They all go in the same pod in <DATA CENTER NAME>.|
 <caption>Table 2.
 Support ticket information</caption>

 After the VLANs are provisioned, make note of the VLAN numbers, subnet range, and gateway, and assign them to logical vSphere networks.
-You can use the worksheet in Appendix A: VLAN Worksheet to record the VLAN and the associated information.
+You can use the worksheet in Appendix A: VLAN worksheet to record the VLAN and the associated information.
 For example:

 |VLAN Type|VLAN Number|IP Range|Gateway|Purpose|
 |---|---|---|---|---|